 Can Employees Go to Prison?

 When a company is the defendant, no individuals will risk imprisonment if the company is found guilty.
 That being said, owners, managers and other employees usually face charges at the same time as the company for their role in violating the law.
-Both the company and each of the individuals being charged will need a San Diego white collar crimes lawyer.
+Both the company and each of the individuals being charged will need a San Diego lawyer experienced in representing businesses.

 A notable law that can put employees behind bars for the wrongdoings of their company is the Corporate Criminal Liability Act, better known as the “Be a Manager, Go to Jail” law.
 Under this law, anyone who is a manager at a company may face a misdemeanor or felony if they have knowledge of a serious hidden danger at the company and fail to report that danger to the employees at risk and the Department of Industrial Relations.
 For example, if the manager at a warehouse knows the shelving units have become unstable and could easily collapse on employees and the higher ups in the company refuse to fix the problem, the manager could face charges if he neglected to warn employees and the DIR.
 Violating this law can result in up to three years in prison and a $25,000 fine.